google/cluster-insight/README.md

 * Change directory to `./cluster-insight/collector`.
 * Run the script `./project-setup.sh PROJECT_NAME`.
 * If the script ends with the message `SCRIPT ALL DONE` then the one-time setup of port 4243 is complete.
 You can skip the following two steps.
+Resume at the step marked "Continue here".
 * If the script ends with the message `SCRIPT FAILED` or with another error, you will have to perform the following operations by hand.
 * On each of the Kubernetes minion node and the Kubernetes master node